SAP-samples/kyma-runtime-samples/principal-prop-on-premise/README.md

 The principal propagation relies on exchanging the JWT token received in Kyma.
 The exchanged token is then forwarded to the SAP Cloud Connector and is used to identify the logged-in user.

-You can use either XSUAA or SAP Identity Authentication Service (IAS) as an external identity provider with user federation.
+You can use either XSUAA or SAP Cloud Identity Services as an external identity provider with user federation.

 The following diagram presents a flow in which a logged-in user fetches their sales data from the on-premise system.
 Using a standalone SAP application router, an API `sap/com/onprem/mysales` is hosted in the Kyma runtime.
 This API calls the on-premise system using the Connectivity Proxy module.